hamzaaitbrik/RedditDMBot/README.md

 Multi-accounting implemented in Python.<br>
 Added proxy support.
 You can now use the bot with a proxy.

+# Importnat
+This bot was developed on a Linux machine, it may need some modifications to work on a Windows machine.
+Mainly link structure.

 # Notice
 Java version is under development, to allow more functionality for managing accounts and proxies..